ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Microsoft Forms is capable of capturing the names of the organisational users who complete a form or survey.
 This functionality can also be configured globally or on a form by form basis.

 Surveys and forms can be leveraged for potentially malicious purposes.
 Phishing protection for Microsoft Forms scans forms for common phishing questions.
-If they are detect the form is prevented from being distributed or shared.
+If they are detect, the form is prevented from being distributed or shared.
 Phishing protection only protects internal organisation forms.

 Decision Point | Design Decision | Justification
 --- | --- | ---